latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Salvation Army in Phoenix and Maricopa County assistance programs.
+Assistance programs from the Salvation Army in the Phoenix area and Maricopa County

-Families in Phoenix as well as Maricopa County may be able to receive assistance from Salvation Army Corp centers.
-The non-profit agency offers stabilization, emergency financial assistance for paying rent or bills, free stuff, referrals, and other social services.
+Families in the city of Phoenix, Mesa as well as Maricopa County may be able to receive assistance from Salvation Army Corp centers.
+The non-profit agency offers emergency financial assistance for paying rent or bills, free stuff, referrals, and other social services.
 There are seasonal programs too, including free food supplies or Christmas toys along with a year round food bank.
+Find details below on the Salvation Army programs in the Phoenix AZ area, with contact information below as well.

-The Salvation Army centers in the Phoenix area are focused on helping the less fortunate.
-There is also applications in Spanish and for immigrants in Maricopa County.
-The charity can distribute short term emergency relief while a case worker helps the individual or family deal with longer term challenges.
+The Salvation Army centers in the Phoenix area are focused on helping the less fortunate, including unhoused.
+There are also applications in Spanish and for immigrants in Maricopa County.
+The charity can distribute short term emergency relief while a case worker, whether based in Mesa or Phoenix, helps the individual or family deal with longer term challenges.

 Free holiday, Thanks, Christmas, and school supply programs

 Christmas and Thanksgiving Dinners are provided by the Salvation Army around the holidays.
 The agency will spread the holiday spirit and joy to those who are less fortunate in the Maricopa County region.
-The agency will provide free toys and gifts to children, Thanksgiving and Christmas dinners, and runs special programs for seniors.
+The agency will also provide free toys and gifts to children (from Angel Tree), Thanksgiving and Christmas dinners, and runs special programs for seniors.
 Volunteers from the community and the Salvation Army will deliver hot meals to the homebound as well.

-The Phoenix Salvation Army Emergency Assistance Program can help people who are faced with a short term financial hardship or crisis.
+The Phoenix Salvation Army has an Emergency Assistance Program.
+Money can be issued to help people who are faced with a short term financial hardship or crisis.
 Stabilization, case management, and other social services are administered.
 For example, individuals who have lost their jobs may get help with transportation.
 Or maybe someone is waiting for their unemployment or government assistance to start up, so they need some help during that timeframe.

-Also, the Emergency Assistance Program can help keep a family fed.
-The program offers food boxes and groceries to those in need.
+Also, the Salvation Army Emergency Assistance Program can help keep a family fed.
+The local pantries offers food boxes and groceries to those in need.
 The main resources offered are USDA food boxes.
-These will tend to be made available to anyone who needs help, including seniors and low income families.
+These will tend to be made available to anyone who needs help.
 The box of groceries from the Phoenix Salvation Army food pantry will usually have one or two days worth of groceries or meals.
-If you meet certain income levels that additional Salvation Army food boxes are provided for those who qualify for aid.
 Most of the food boxes are packed monthly by volunteers and others in the community.

 The homeless can receive support from Project HOPE (Homeless Outreach to Place and Empower).
-This program works to provide homeless families and individuals the services and support they need to both find a short term housing unit, and more importantly establish permanent homes or apartments and self-sufficiency.
+This program works to provide homeless families and individuals the support they need to both find a short term housing unit.
+In addition, The Project HOPE will more importantly establish permanent homes or apartments and self-sufficiency.
 Homeless individuals will be offered free transportation to Project HOPE, shelters, or the homes that are part of this program.

-Case managers from Project HOPE will give the client an assessment of their situation.
-They will then work one-on-one with the client to help them get established.
-A job development specialist from the Salvation Army works with the client to help them find employment or gain a new skill, which may also include career preparation and resume advisement, among other services.
+• Case managers from Project HOPE will give the client an assessment of their situation.
+They will then work one-on-one with the client to help them get established with employment, resume advisement, and career counseling.
 A housing coordinator will also be assigned to the individual, and they will help the individual find stable housing in a motel, apartment, shelter, or with a family member.

-In addition to those services, Project HOPE will offer individuals other basic needs and essentials like bus tickets, food, bedding, interview and work clothing, and furniture.
+• In addition to those services, Project HOPE will offer individuals other basic needs and essentials like bus tickets, food, bedding, interview and work clothing, and furniture.
 Receive assistance with obtaining proper identification and completing paperwork.
-Case managers can also refer individuals with specific needs to other community agencies across Phoenix Arizona.

-Referrals for housing needs are given from the Maricopa County Salvation Army Project HOPE program.
+• Referrals for housing needs are given from the Maricopa County Salvation Army Project HOPE program.
 The case manager will offer linkage to financial support, including for deposits and/or first months rent.
-Another common need of the working poor and immigrants is money for moving cost assistance, and people can turn to non-profit help for paying security deposits.
+Another common need of the is money for moving cost assistance, and people can turn to non-profit help for paying security deposits.

 Salvation Army Maricopa County senior programs

-The Senior Asian Outreach service is offered for elderly, Asian individuals who live in Maricopa County.
-The program is offered at The Salvation Army's Phoenix Korean Corps.
+The Salvation Army Asian Outreach service is offered for elderly, Asian individuals who live in Maricopa County.
+The program is offered at Valley of the Sun Korean Corps is at 7238 N 61st Ave, Glendale, AZ 85301.
+Call (623) 934-5950.
 Resources offered include classes for strengthening their English skills, arts and crafts, and legal advice.
 Also get transportation to participate in socialization opportunities.
-Dial 623-934-5950.

-The transportation program utilizes the Phoenix Metro Transit as well as handicapped-accessible vehicles to help seniors meet their needs.
-Transportation can be provided to help people get to the store or bank, doctor appointments, or even a ride to a senior center.
+• The transportation program utilizes the Phoenix Metro Transit as well as handicapped-accessible vehicles to help seniors meet their needs.
 In addition, the volunteers and drivers for this program will observe the conditions of the senior and their living conditions.
 They will communicate these observations to the Salvation Army case managers so that any client needs can be better resolved.

 The Salvation Army Corps Locations in Phoenix and Maricopa County

-Several social service offices for Emergency Assistance (EA) are in the county as well as a few Salvation Army thrift stores.
-The main centers are below.
+Several social service offices for assistance are in the county as well as residents have access to a few Salvation Army thrift stores.
+The main centers are below with other details here https://www.salvationarmyusa.org/az/phoenix/.
 Referrals and more information can be given to Phoenix Arizona families as well on how to apply for help.

 • Chandler Corps: 85 E Saragosa St, Chandler, AZ 85225.
 Call (480) 963-2041